The password field in Filezilla Site Manager is all asterisks that cannot be copied yet a simple trick can reveal the saved password in Filezilla.

 Today I will share yet another such trick that reveals FTP password stored in Filezilla.
-The password field in Filezilla is all asterisks, which you cannot copy (I have tested right click and there is no option to copy the password ).
+The password field in Filezilla is all asterisks, which you cannot copy (I have tested right click and there is no option to copy the password :D).
 So let me share a simple trick that I use to reveal the saved password.
 Feel free to share if you know something simpler.

 Right Click the Site in the site manager and select the Export Option.